virginiacsn/bci-analysis/README.md

 ## bci-analysis

-This repo contains code developed to analyse neural data during a  brain-computer interface (BCI) task.
+This repository contains code developed to analyse neural data during a  brain-computer interface (BCI) task.
 In our study, two rhesus monkeys performed a BCI-controlled center-out-reach task under different levels of visual feedback uncertainty.
 On each trial, monkeys either controlled a low-uncertainty cursor or a high-uncertainty cloud of dots.
 Neural recordings were collected from multi-electrode arrays implanted in motor and premotor cortex.

 These analyses are part of a larger study published in [*Amann et al., 2025*](https://www.nature.com/articles/s41467-025-58738-x).